 Epsom Salt has many uses besides making baths more relaxing and healthy for your skin and body.

-If you have ever asked the question of “how to remove a tree stump” Epsom salt can help naturally remove tree stumps without the use of toxic chemicals.
+If you have ever asked “how to kill tree stumps,” Epsom salt can help naturally remove tree stumps that create safety hazards without toxic chemicals.

-In high dosages, Epsom Salt of Magnesium Sulfate can kill weeds and plants so it can also be used to kill a tree stump – which is why it is one of the most popular “natural” options for removing tree stumps, not to mention the cheapest.
+In high dosages, Epsom Salts (Magnesium Sulfate) can kill weeds and plants, so it can also be used to kill the stump of a tree – which is why it is one of the most popular “natural” options for removing unwanted tree stumps, not to mention the cheapest.

-For many homeowners, the cost of grinding and removal of tree roots is too high.
+For many homeowners, the cost of grinding and removal of tree roots in their yards is too high.

-NOTE: It is best if the tree stump is cut as close as possible to ground level.
-When homeowners attempt tree removal they often leave a bigger stump than when a tree removal service is used.
+NOTE: It is best if the stump is cut as close as possible to ground level.
+When homeowners attempt tree removal, they often leave a bigger stump than when a tree removal service is used.

 Pour Epsom salt into the holes and moisten them slightly using water.
-Leave this for the night until the Epsom salt is fully absorbed by the trunk.
+Leave this for the night until the trunk fully absorbs the Epsom salt.
 Reapplication might be needed every few weeks or so.

-Epsom salt works as a dehydrating agent, traveling to the roots of the tree and sucking out the moisture allowing the tree roots to decompose.
+Epsom salts work as a dehydrating agent, traveling to the tree’s roots and sucking out the moisture allowing the tree roots to rot.

 The length of time it takes for the stump to die usually depends on the size of the stump itself.

-Note that the water is only added to moisten the Epsom salt and speed up the absorption process.
+Note that water is only added to moisten the Epsom salts and speed up absorption.
 However, making it too damp can actually be detrimental since the salt runs off the trunk.

 It’s best to do this during the hot season so that the trunk’s roots have no other place to obtain moisture.

-If you’re removing a stump during rainy season however, make sure that you:
+If you’re removing stumps during the rainy season, however, make sure that you:

 - Place a tarp on top of the trunk to cover the holes

-- Place Epsom salt on any exposed root so that it wouldn’t obtain moisture from the soil.
+- Place Epsom salts on any exposed root so it wouldn’t obtain moisture from the soil.

-With so many options to remove stumps, why is Epsom salt a preferred technique?
+With so many options for how to remove stumps, why is Epsom salt a preferred solution?

-- Epsom salt use is not physically draining.
-Beyond having to drill holes into the stump, you don’t have to do anything else that demands physical activity.
+- Epsom salts use is not physically draining.
+Beyond drilling holes into the top of the stump, you don’t have to do anything else that demands physical activity.

-- The use of Epsom salt directly on the stump manages to kill the tree trunk without actually harming the soil.
+- The use of Epsom salts directly on the stump manages to kill the tree trunk and root system without actually harming the soil.

-- Epsom salt is cheap plus you can use any left over for other needs.
+- Epsom salts are cheap; you can use any leftovers for other needs.